ducnzo/Lavender-with-Cucurbitaceae-Leaf-Diseases/README.md

 ## Table of content
 ## General
 I'm in using Ubuntu 20.04
-This is tutorial for training model using EfficientNet on GPU with Tensorflow.
+This is tutorial for training model on GPU with Tensorflow.

 My system:

 Ubuntu 20.04

-Ram: 16GB
+Ram: 32GB

-GPU: GTX 2080
+GPU: GTX 2080Ti

 [Ref](https://phoenixnap.com/blog/future-gpu-machine-learning-ai)